edgarklerks/entropy_estimation/README.md

 # Entropy calculation #

 This module contains some methods to calculate the entropy of an multistate einstein solid and a more general method using multisets.
-Another one is based on arethmitic encoding
+Another one is based on arithmetic encoding

 # Installation #